Dziq-official/tuneify/README.md

 ## Technologies Used

-- **Vue.js**: A progressive JavaScript framework for building user interfaces.
+- **Angular**: A progressive JavaScript framework for building user interfaces.
-- **Vuetify**: Material Design component framework for Vue.js.
+- **Spartan**: Angular custom component based ui solution.
 - **SQL**: Used for database operations and storing stations data
-- **Howler.js**: Audio library for handling sound playback.
+- **Tauri/Electron**: For native app development.
+Probably will use tauri for perforamance reasons.

 ## Installation